Predjo/blockchain-ts-2.0/README.md

 Proof of work is used to make the creating of the blocks computationally expensive.
 Reason for that is to discourage the creation of fake blocks which would undermine the integrity of the network.

 ### Mining
-Mining is used to create a new block.
+Mining is used to create a new block and new coins.
 It is done using the `mine` method.
 First a basic block is created using the `createBlock` method.
 It includes all the pending transactions.

 Then the miner is awarded with the `reward` amount of coins for its service.
 That is achieved by creating a special transaction called `Coinbase trasaction` which is than added to the front of the transactions in the block.
 That process creates new coins in the network.